Canadian Line Materials: National distribution of sirens installed

-Other Mentions
+In popular culture

 Replica Bluesmobile vehicle with the CLM loudspeaker model.

-The Bluesmobile is a 1974 Dodge Monaco from the film The Blues Brothers.
-The Loudspeaker mounted atop the vehicle as a public warning siren was modelled after a CLM Model 92729DP.
-This specific model of siren was requested by the co-writer, Dan Aykroyd.
+The siren was a major inspiration behind the rooftop "speaker" on top of the Bluesmobile in the 1980 film The Blues Brothers.
+The loudspeaker mounted atop the vehicle as a public warning siren was modelled after a CLM Model 92729DP, as specifically requested by the co-writer, Dan Aykroyd.
+Aykroyd grew up in Ottawa, where many of these sirens were installed, including one outside of the elementary school he attended, which inspired the design used in the film.